gulfiliz/gulfiliz.github.io/_posts/2025-12-30-new-orleans.md

 I will definitely go back!
 It is a great weekend getaway activity!

 I loved it.
-I had so much fun.
+I had so much fun!

+Below is the photo of Filiz in front of New Orleans Jazz Museum.

+Bana caz yapmaaaa! :))

 <div class="row">
     <div class="col-md-6">